 Although the front brakes were Honda’s very effective new twin-piston floating calipers that gripped 300mm ventilated disks, I opted to have the optional braided steel brake lines fitted.
 These were standard on the U.K. model and gave better initial bite and feel and were a worthwhile investment.

-The Honda’s presence on the road was also quite interesting.
+The Honda’s presence on the road was also quite impressive.
 This was the first motorcycle I can remember that had car drivers change lanes to get out of the way.
 Other drivers would slow down just to see what sort of exotic piece of kit it was.
-Indeed the large fairing and bright colour scheme made the motorcycle quite visible to other road users and it made the rider feel that little bit safer in traffic.
+Indeed the prominent fairing and bright colour scheme made the motorcycle quite visible to other road users, and it made the rider feel that little bit safer in traffic.

 What I didn’t expect was the reaction of other motorcyclists.
 In one instance I was told that it was a racer for the road and impractical for everyday use, and there was no way you could use all the power available.
 This was from a group of riders, one of whom rode a Laverda Jota!

 In reality, the Honda CB1100RC was a motorcycle you could commute to work on and use for weekend blasts through the hills.
 And for five years I did exactly that and enjoyed every minute of it.
 The RC’s engine performance was user-friendly, as was the superb handling in just about all conditions.
 It was a big and heavy bike, and after few hours of scratching on winding roads, the rider would know it.
 But this just added to the satisfaction of riding this type of motorcycle.
 The Honda was also a competent sports tourer that with the handlebars in the “flat” position was quite comfortable over long distances.